-Figure 4-7 is a skeleton example using the PFIX and PFREE macros.
+Figure 4-9 is a skeleton example using the PFIX and PFREE macros.
 After the execution of a PFIX macro, a return code is given in register 15.
 The meanings of the return codes are:

-- 0 The pages were fixed successfully. - 4 You requested more page frames than the number of PFIXable page frames available to the partition. - 8 Insufficient free page frames were available. - 12 You specified invalid addresses in your macros.
+- 0 The pages were fixed successfully. - 4 You requested more page frames than the number of PFIXable page frames available to the partition. - 8 Insufficient number of free page frames were available at the time. - 12 You specified invalid addresses in your macros.